metallb/metallb/website/content/community/_index.md

   tool)
 - [Docker](https://www.docker.com/docker-community), the container
   running system
+- [kind](https://github.com/kubernetes-sigs/kind), a lightweight Kubernetes cluster running in Docker
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the Kubernetes commandline interface
 - [Invoke](https://www.pyinvoke.org) to drive the build system

+>NOTE: The development environment was tested with **kind `v0.7.0`**.
+Older
+>versions may not work since there have been breaking changes between minor
+>versions.

 ## Building the code